po3rin/qclean/README.md

 # qclean

 qclean lets you to clean up search query in japanese.
+This is mainly used to remove wasted space.

 ## Quick Start